Mateusz Żukowski

-Mateusz Żukowski (born 23 November 2001) is a Polish professional footballer who plays as a right-back or winger for club 1.
-FC Magdeburg.
+Mateusz Żukowski (born 23 November 2001) is a Polish professional footballer who plays as a forward for club 1.
+FC Magdeburg and the Poland national team.

-He has previously played for Lechia Gdańsk, Rangers and had loan spells at Chojniczanka and Lech Poznań.
+He has previously played for Lechia Gdańsk, Rangers, Śląsk Wrocław and had loan spells at Chojniczanka and Lech Poznań.

-Career
+Club career

 On 31 January 2022, Żukowski signed for Scottish club Rangers, on a four-year deal and for an undisclosed fee, reported to be £400,000.
 On 12 February 2022, he made his debut in a Scottish Cup match away to Annan Athletic.

 On 30 August 2022, he joined Polish defending champions Lech Poznań on loan until the end of the season, with an option to buy.

 On 28 June 2023, Żukowski joined Śląsk Wrocław for an undisclosed fee.
 On 29 May 2024, his contract was extended for a further two years.

 On 2 September 2025, Żukowski signed for 2.
 Bundesliga club 1.
 FC Magdeburg.
+Playing as a right-back or wide midfielder throughout most of his career, he was moved to a centre-forward position at Magdeburg.

+International career

+In May 2026, Żukowski received his first call-up to the Poland national team for a set of friendlies against Ukraine and Nigeria.
+His debut for Poland came on 31 May, when he entered the pitch as a substitute in a 2–0 loss to Ukraine.